 - Cross-project survey data sharing

-- All survey data can be exported to CSV
+- All survey data can be exported to various formats

 - Customizable detection proximity for Access Points

-- Customizable Access Point indicators with certain level of detailing
+- Customizable Access Point indicators with a certain level of detail

 - Multi-dimensional and custom SSID/BSSID grouping